SpiroCx/puttyCluster/README.md

 ### Keyboard Shortcuts

 * Win-Alt-C 	Bring ClusterPutty window to the foreground
-* Win-Alt-D 	Brings ClusterPutty window to the foreground and toggles the launcher sidebar
+* Win-Alt-D 	Brings ClusterPutty window to the foreground and toggle the launcher sidebar
-* Win-Alt-T		Tiles Putty Windows
+* Win-Alt-T		Tile Putty Windows
-* Win-Alt-F		Brings Putty Windows to the top of the desktop
+* Win-Alt-F		Bring Putty Windows to the top of the desktop
-* Win-Alt-B		Pushes Putty Winows to the back of the desktop (hides them)
+* Win-Alt-B		Push Putty Winows to the back of the desktop (hide them)
-* Win-Alt-V		Pastes current clipboard to all windows
+* Win-Alt-V		Paste current clipboard to all windows
-* Win-Alt-L		Toggles "Append CrLf to paste" flag
+* Win-Alt-L		Toggle "Append CrLf to paste" flag

 #### A good Putty window title greatly assists in window filtering